 DAVE ADVISES CLIENTS ON INTERNATIONAL TRADE AND TRANSACTIONS.

-Dave is adjunct faculty at the University of Minnesota Law School, where he teaches a course on U.S. economic sanctions and export controls.
+Dave is adjunct faculty at the University of Minnesota Law School, where he teaches courses on U.S. trade law.
 Dave also previously taught at the Georgetown University Law Center on WTO agreements, negotiations, and disputes.

 Education & Admissions

 The George Washington University Law School (J.D., 2010), with honors; Senior Articles Editor, Journal of Energy and Environmental Law